 2016 writer's notebook:

-Recent: an historic panel: April Ford, Michael Joyce, Judy Malloy, and Nick Montfort on New Media and Literary Innovation at the Intercollegiate Literary Conference, Princeton, Oct 4, 2015
+And last fall in Princeton, an historic panel: April Ford, Michael Joyce, Judy Malloy, and Nick Montfort at the Intercollegiate Literary Conference addressed New Media and Literary Innovation.

 A pioneer on the Internet and in electronic literature, Judy Malloy followed a vision of hypertextual narrative that she began in the 1970's with experimental artist books created in card catalog and electro-mechanical structures, and in 1986 she wrote and programmed the pioneering hyperfiction Uncle Roger, which was recently documented in the NEH-funded Pathfinders: Documenting the Experience of Early Digital Literature and in Literary and Linguistic Computing.
 In the ensuing years she created a series of hypernarratives published by Eastgate, including its name was Penelope, which was called one of the early classics of electronic literature by Robert Coover.
 In 1993, she was invited to Xerox PARC where she worked in Computer Science Laboratory as an artist-in-residence, and consultant in virtual communities and the document of the future.

 At Princeton University in 2013 and 2014, as a Distinguished Fellow she taught a seminar in Social Media: History, Poetics and Practice and as a Visiting Lecturer, she team-taught Electronic Literature: Lineage, Theory and Contemporary Practice